KariukiKungu/BlazorMoviePlayer/README.md

 ## 🎥 Watch the Video

-Want to see how to call javascript from Blazor?
-Check out our YouTube video for a detailed walkthrough and demonstration.
+Want to see how to call Javascript from Blazor?
+Our YouTube video provides a detailed walkthrough and demonstration.

 [![Watch the Video](https://img.shields.io/badge/Watch%20on-YouTube-red?style=for-the-badge&logo=youtube)](https://youtu.be/HcVfL9o4LUw)